StarRocks/starrocks/docs/en/sql-reference/sql-functions/Window_function.md

 **Examples:**

 The following example shows the cumulative distribution of each score within each `subject` group.
-For the CREATE and INSERT statements of table `scores`, see [Sample table](#window-function-sample-table).
+This example uses the data in the [Sample table](#window-function-sample-table) `scores`.

 ```plaintext
 SELECT *,